ait-energy/matsim-model-vienna/README.md

 ## Contact

-If you have any questions, remarks, or even collaboration ideas, please get in touch: either via GitHub or via email to `markus.straub` or `johannes.mueller` (both ending on `ait.ac.at`).
+If you have any questions, remarks, or collaboration ideas, please get in touch: either via GitHub or via email to `markus.straub` or `johannes.mueller` (both ending on `ait.ac.at`).